Skip to main content

 PFAS

-The TRI chemical list for reporting year 2022 includes 180 per- and polyfluoroalkyl substances (PFAS).
+The TRI chemical list for reporting year 2023 includes 189 per- and polyfluoroalkyl substances (PFAS).
 Each year, the TRI Program reviews newly available information and adds PFAS to the TRI chemical list if they meet certain criteria.

-TRINA Chemical Profile PFAS
+TRINA Chemical Profiles: PFAS

 Facilities reported their releases and other waste management practices for these PFAS for the first time for 2020.
 Additional PFAS have been added to the list for each subsequent reporting year.
 The TRI reporting threshold for PFAS is 100 pounds, which is lower than the thresholds for most TRI chemicals.
 PFAS were also recently designated as chemicals of special concern, which changes certain reporting requirements beginning in 2024.
-Read more about the rule.

 Note that definitions of which chemicals are considered PFAS vary, and that the PFAS on the TRI chemical list do not include all known per- and polyfluoroalkyl substances.
 See EPA’s PFAS Explained page for more information about these chemicals and EPA actions related to PFAS.